ApiniLabs/PAC-ID-Resolver/README.md

 The PAC-ID resolver performs the following steps:
 1. Retrieve mapping table(s)
 2. Match the PAC-ID to the entries in the mapping table(s) and select matching entries
-3. Substitute the placeholders in the matching entries (see below)
+3. Substitute the variables in the matching entries (see below)
 4. Return an ordered list of browsable links, display names and intents, derived from all matching entries.
 The order SHALL correspond to the source of the matching entry (user, corporate or global mapping table, in this order of precedence)

 ### Retrieving Mapping Table(s)